TS-Challenge/Blockchain_Challenge/README.md

 ## Getting Started

-1. Fork this project to create your own copy.
+1. Fork this project to create your own copy of the repository.
+2. Use GitHub Codespaces:
+    - Click on the green Code button in your forked repository.
+    - Select Codespaces and choose "Create codespace on main" to open your development environment.
-2. Read through the code in the `blockchain` folder and `main.go` to understand the structure.
+5. Once the Codespace is ready, read through the code in the blockchain/ folder and main.go to understand the structure.
-3. Implement the missing functions marked with `TODO` comments.
+6. Implement the missing functions marked with TODO comments.
-4. Test your implementation by running the `main.go` file.
+7. Test your implementation by running the main.go file inside GitHub Codespaces.

+## Steps to Follow

+1. Fork the repository and set up your environment using GitHub Codespaces.
+2. block.go: Implement the block creation logic and hash calculation.
+3. transaction.go: Handle transaction creation and validation.
+4. main.go: Test the blockchain by adding a genesis block, creating transactions, and adding additional blocks.
+5. Run the code within GitHub Codespaces to test your implementation.

 ## Files to Work On